goanna247/ArduinoCar/README.md

 * 4 = yellow
 * 5 = purple

+If you spot an error or a function isnt working properly please just put an issue so that i can fix it.

 # What's next?
 I will be making updates every month to provide more features.
 I recommend if you are getting bored to try and set up an ultrasonic sensor to detect whether the robot is about to hit a wall.